LucaMalavolta/PyORBIT/docs/index.md

 When the rotation period is known - together with the stellar radius - the stellar inclination can be derived avoiding the bias reported by [Masuda & Winn 2020](https://ui.adsabs.harvard.edu/abs/2020AJ....159...81M/abstract)

 - *Multidimensional Gaussian Process*
-The model has been introduced a few years back, but now it can finally take advantage of improved parallelization
+The model was introduced a few years back, but now it can finally take advantage of improved parallelization

 - *tinyGP for better performances*
-Working on both *classic* and *multidimensional* Gaussian Process, although the former is showing some JAX problems when producing the output results.
+Working on both *classic* and _multidimensional_ Gaussian Processes, although the former is showing some JAX problems when producing the output results.

 ```{admonition} No back-compatibility
 Version 10 is not compatible with the results obtained with version 9.